raIeigh/poopy/README.md

 After everything's installed, run `build.sh`

-You'll need a Discord bot token to run this app, there is also a list of tokens you can set up in system variables:
+You'll need a Discord bot token to run this app (`DEFAULT_TOKEN` and `TEST_TOKEN`), there is also a list of tokens you can set up in system variables:
   - `AUTH_TOKEN` (SET THIS TO SOMETHING RANDOM! mainly used for encrypting/decrypting messages and private tokens from people, can also be used to access private apis from the website)
   - `BOT_WEBSITE` (url if you want a website for your bot)
   - `CLOUDAMQP_URL` (url used to send file processing queues, accessed at https://api.cloudamqp.com/console/<app-id>/details)